redis/redis-doc/topics/cluster-tutorial.md

 nodes and intelligently moving slots as needed.
 This feature will be added in the future.

+The `--cluster-yes` option instructs the cluster manager to automatically answer "yes" to the command's prompts, allowing it to run in a non-interactive mode.
+Note that this option can also be activated by setting the `REDISCLI_CLUSTER_YES` environment variable.

 A more interesting example application
 ---